← Home

 if the player is half-dreaming:

-say "It's been dark for so long that the inner eye has taken over. [line break]At intervals you remember to count the things you know to be real.[paragraph break]";
+say "It's been dark for so long that you can't stop seeing, even with eyes tightly shut. [line break]At intervals you remember to count the things you know to be real.[paragraph break]";

 now the player is awake;